What is a sugar-sweetened beverage?

 What is the problem with sugar-sweetened beverages?

-Sugar-sweetened beverages contain a lot of calories and sugar and often provide little to no nutrition for your body.
+Sugar-sweetened beverages contain a lot sugar and often provide little to no nutrition for your body.
 Some beverage companies add vitamins to make you think that the drink is healthy when in reality it has just as much sugar as other sugar-sweetened drinks.

 In addition to high amounts of sugar, these beverages also have a lot of calories.
-Even though you take in a lot of calories when you have a sugar-sweetened drink, you likely do not feel full afterwards compared to how you would feel from eating a healthy snack that has the same amount of calories.
-The added calories from these beverages can lead to weight gain over time, and then contribute to diseases such as type II diabetes.
+When you have a sugar-sweetened drink, you likely do not feel full afterwards compared to how you would feel from eating food that has the same amount of calories.
+The non-filling calories from these beverages can cause a person to consistently consume more calories than their body needs for energy, which over time can lead to a body weight increase beyond what is normally expected.
+Added sugar can also contribute to dental issues and diseases such as type II diabetes.

 How much sugar is recommended in one day?